amazon-braket/amazon-braket-sdk-python/README.md

 **Note** If you are using a Jupyter notebook from an prior installation and did not create a Braket kernel, you will not see braket available for the notebook type.
 Choose Python3 instead.
 If you choose Python3, you must have the Braket packages installed globally.

 Copy the code sample (above) into the notebook.
 Be sure to change the value for the `s3_folder` to replace `AWS_ACCOUNT_ID` with your 12-digit AWS Account ID.
 You can find your AWS account ID in the AWS console.
-The entry should look similar to the following:
+If you want to use a different folder in the bucket, change `folder-name` to the name of the folder to create.
+If the folder already exists it uses the existing folder.
+Your statement  should look similar to the following:
 `s3_folder = ("braket-output-123456789012", "folder-name")`

 Choose **Run** to execute the code to confirm that your environment is configured correctly.